See other recent election results for York.

-The last general election was held in June 2017, the next is scheduled for 2022.
+The last general election was held in June 2017, the next one is scheduled for Thursday 12 December 2019.

 A general election is used to vote for Members of Parliament (MP) to represent York in the House of Commons, at the UK Parliament in Westminster, London.
 The UK is split into constituencies, and each constituency votes for an MP to represent them, using the 'first past the post' system.

 There are two parliamentary constituencies for City of York Council:

 - York Outer

 See lists of persons nominated in the 2019 parliamentary election:

 See Notices of Situations of Polling Stations, and Notices of Particulars of Election Agents for the 2019 parliamentary election:

 - Notice of Situation of Polling Stations in York Central